-The seL4 microkernel developed by NICTA in Sydney.
-The support for this kernel is highly experimental.
+The seL4 microkernel combines the L4-kernel philosophy with formal verification.
+The support for this kernel is experimental.

 foc

 Fiasco.OC is a modernized version of the L4/Fiasco microkernel with a completely revised kernel interface fostering capability-based security.